-The posted agenda also shall indicate when opportunity is provided for members of the public to address the advisory body.
+The posted agenda also shall indicate when opportunity is provided for members of the public to address the advisory body on items not listed on the agenda (Oral Communications).

 If an advisory body member or City staff intends to bring up an item for discussion or action, the item must be included on the agenda.
 Members of advisory bodies may request that the Chair or the staff liaison place any item within the purview of the advisory body on a future agenda (refer to City Council Policy 5.15).